 Functionality

-- Makes smooth smoothies, including green ones from hard, leafy, and fibrous ingredients like kale and celery;
+• Makes smooth smoothies, including green ones, from hard, leafy, and fibrous ingredients like kale and celery;

-- Completely process chia and berry seeds in smoothies, does not handle blackberry seeds;
+• Completely process chia and berry seeds in smoothies does not handle blackberry seeds;

-- Produce frozen treats such as ice cream, sorbets, snow cones, and frozen drinks from ice cubes, frozen fruits, and berries;
+• Produce frozen treats such as ice cream, sorbets, snow cones, and frozen drinks from ice cubes, frozen fruits, and berries;

-- Heats liquids and soup from room temperature for up to 158 F in 6 min;
+• Heats liquids and soup from room temperature for up to 158 F in 6 min;

-- Makes cauliflower rice, chops veggies for salsas, dips, and salad dressings;
+• Makes cauliflower rice, chops veggies for salsas, dips, and salad dressings;

-- Customize your baby food;
+• Customize your baby food;

-- Purees raw and cooked veggies;
+• Purees raw and cooked veggies;

-- Grind only cooked meat (raw meat may damage the blender);
+• Grind only cooked meat (raw meat may damage the blender);

-- Can prepare dough and batter;
+• Can prepare dough and batter;

 Using, cleaning

-The blender comes with the blades inbuilt into the container, and thus, it is very easy to assemble.
+The blender comes with blades built into the container, and thus, it is very easy to assemble.
 It has a very simple control panel and is thus very easy to use.
-You just have to place the pitcher onto the base and press down on the pitcher sensor.
+You have to place the pitcher onto the base and press down on the pitcher sensor.
 Place all ingredients into the container with the ingredients not exceeding the MAX level mark.
 Place the lid onto the pitcher.
 Set the On/Off switch to the On position.
 Turn the Variable Speed Control dial to the first level, allow the mixture to blend for 10 seconds, and then slowly move the dial to your desired level.
 Turn the speed dial knob to Stop to finish blending.

 You can also use the Soup/ Pulse switch to blend your ingredients.